kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 was developed in parallel to developing the code in Kubernetes.

-That test driver simply takes parameters from ResourceClass and ResourceClaim and turns them into environment variables that then get checked inside containers.
+That test driver simply takes parameters from DeviceClass and ResourceClaim and turns them into environment variables that then get checked inside containers.
 Tests for different behavior of an driver in various scenarios can be simulated by running the control-plane part of it in the E2E